 Hell Fire Pass is about 220 km from Bangkok and is a railway cutting that was hacked out of the raw rock by Allied Prisoners of war principally Australian during the Second World War.
 The Japanese wanted this as an essential section of the Death Railway and it was intended to join up with the single line from Burma (Myanmar).

 The prisoners named this area Hell Fire Pass, but to the Japanese, it was known as “Konyu Cutting”.
 Many prisoners of war and labourers from surrounding countries died here, either at the hands of their captors or from disease, malnutrition or exhaustion.

 The Hellfire Pass Memorial Museum which was built and is funded by the Australian Government, tells the story of the Thai-Burma Railway, it is both factual and at times brutaly shocking.

-There is a walkway down to the cutting; I do recommend that good footwear be worn as once in the cutting the walk is stony and rocky.
+There is a walkway down to the cutting; I do recommend that comfortable footwear (maybe trainer style) be worn as once in the cutting the walk is stony and rocky.